How to Winterize a Saltwater Pool

 Something went wrong.
 Please check your entries and try again.

 Winterizing your saltwater pool is important, especially if you live in colder climates.
-It is necessary as not only is saltwater equipment unable to handle the cold, but it also prevents expensive damage to your pool.
+It is necessary because saltwater equipment cannot handle the cold, and winterizing prevents expensive damage to your pool.
 To ensure that you have a clean and safe pool ready for use by the time the warmer months roll around, you should properly winterize your pool and pool equipment.

-Especially if you’re a first-time saltwater pool owner, winterizing your pool may seem like a daunting task.
+Winterizing your pool may seem daunting, especially if you’re a first-time saltwater pool owner.
 But you now know it’s similar to closing a traditional chlorine pool.
 Alternatively, there is always the option of hiring a professional to winterize your pool if needed.

 Scroll to Top